 Rich amount of omega-3 fatty acids with no preservatives.
 USDA certified organic and non-GMO project verified.
 Comes in a large plastic bag for maximum freshness.
 Good amount of lignans to possibly help with hormonal balance.

 Must be kept refrigerated.
 Has a gravel-like texture and some seeds appeared to not be ground.
 Seal on the bag doesn't close properly.

-Has soft texture.
-Keeps you full for hours if mixed into shakes and smoothies.
+Has a soft texture.
 May lower cholesterol.
 Could help with digestion.
 Kids like the great taste.
 Good way to eat more omega-3 fatty acids.
-Cold-milled adds shelf-life.
-Long sifting process method keeps broken and whole seeds from occurring.
+Cold-milling adds shelf-life.
+The long sifting process method keeps broken and whole seeds from occurring.

 Doesn't dissolve in some liquids and seeds could be hard to eat.
 May not retain flavor.

 One hundred percent clean and organic.
 Packed with dietary fiber and omega-3 fatty acids.
 A great food addition for people on Keto or gluten-free diets.
 Affordable price.
 Buyers really love the helpful and responsive customer service.